Cleveland Browns vs. Detroit Lions NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- The 47.0 PPG average total in Lions games this season is 3.5 points more than this game's over/under.
+- The 43.5-point total for this game is 3.5 points below the 47.0 points per game average total in Lions games this season.

 Browns stats and trends